entrylevelitjobs/entrylevelitjobs.github.io/about.markdown

 ---
 You're looking for an entry level job in tech.

-The resources here are to help you land an entry level it job.
+The resources here are to help you land an entry level IT job.

 Good Luck.